You are here

 For chronic (rhino)sinusitis (lasting 12 weeks or longer) diagnosis is based on the history plus demonstration of mucosal disease on examination (which may include rhinoscopy or endoscopy), or radiological imaging (CT or MRI scan).

+Diagnosis can be made by a GP.
 The relevant medical specialist is an ENT surgeon.

 Additional diagnoses covered by SOP